Reviewed by: Scott Evans, PhD

 It is (tentatively) called the Contour3D®, Custom-fit Reusable Medical Mask; and it is being developed in Austin, Texas by a team of engineers, medical professionals, software and other information technology specialists, 3D printing experts, and more, who all came together to address a single problem: making sure that front-line healthcare workers have the personal protective equipment (PPE) they need to do their jobs.
 Versions of surgical masks are being sewn by concerned volunteers in their homes and many local organizations are making face shields of various kinds.
 But other equipment, like the carefully sealed N-95 face mask, which utilizes a polypropylene fabric that filters 95% of particles from the air a person breathes, is more difficult to replicate.
 The Contour3D is targeting this level of protection and will soon be manufactured on 3D printers across the country for purchase by local medical providers.
 Made of a non-porous material that can be sterilized in an autoclave, the hard-shell mask can be used over and over again and features a screw-cap end for swapping out used filter material for fresh inserts.
 It is a promising solution to an extremely important problem, and it all came together in about five weeks.

-“When we first starting talking about what practical contribution we could make to help mitigate the impact of the virus on patients and healthcare workers, our first thought was to make a very simple mask,” says Scott Evans, PhD, a Director of Texas Inventionworks, a program in The University of Texas at Austin’s Cockrell School of Engineering.
+“When we first starting talking about what practical contribution we could make to help mitigate the impact of the virus on patients and healthcare workers, our first thought was to make a very simple mask,” says Scott Evans, PhD, a Director of Texas Inventionworks, a program in the Cockrell School of Engineering at The University of Texas at Austin.
 “First, we found some designs for what people were calling ‘masks’ online, and we printed a few.
 But very quickly it became clear that they all had their own limitations.
 Also, the solution we were imagining needed to be durable.
 It needed to last.
 So we knew it would need to be made of cleanable materials.
 And we were going to need a way to get them made and distributed to the clinicians who would be using them, which is why we needed an industrial 3D printing partner, like EOS, if we were really going to make a difference.
 We also understood that, in the end, people were going to be relying on what we designed for their personal safety, so we had to get it right.
 That’s a lot to consider, and it’s why we’re so fortunate to be a part of UT Austin.”

 Aaron Miri, Chief Information Officer at the Dell Medical School and one of the project’s most enthusiastic members, agrees, adding, “Within a very short time we had people coming forward to basically volunteer their time and expertise to do something that we all knew, if we got it right, could be used to quickly address a real problem.
 We’re on the fifth or sixth prototype right now, and I’ve lost count of the prototype versions our clinicians at UT Health Austin have tested.”